nazpashaei/DiCE_2025_08_13/README.md

 BiocManager::install("STRINGdb")

 Step 3: Install Package from GitHub
-Use devtools to install the DiffCentEn package from GitHub: devtools::install_github("nazpashaei/DiCE")
+Use devtools to install the DiCE package from GitHub: devtools::install_github("nazpashaei/DiCE")

 ## Example Data Preparation